alpha-yadav/DSA/readme.md

 Remember to consider the specific characteristics of your tree and the frequency of LCA queries when selecting the most appropriate algorithm.
 The complexities vary based on the chosen method and the structure of the tree.
 For instance, the simple recursive approach for binary trees has a time complexity of O(N) in the worst case (where N is the number of nodes), while Binary Lifting achieves O(log N) query time after O(N log N) preprocessing.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information such as:

+* **A set of points:**  e.g., (1,2), (3,4), (5,6)
+* **An equation:** e.g., y = x^2, y = sin(x), y = 2x + 1
+* **A description of the graph:** e.g., "a bar chart showing sales for each month"

+Once you give me this information, I can help you create a graph.
+I can't create visual graphs directly, but I can give you the data in a format that's easy to plot using a spreadsheet program (like Google Sheets or Excel) or a graphing calculator.